aj-rom/Confile/README.md

 # file-config
-Converts any file into a quarriable object.
+A Java library that converts any file into a quarriable object.
 Specifically focused on getting and setting strings of a key/value pair.

 **Currently Supported Types**:
 - [X] YAML